 Why Eating Seasonally in Portugal Is a Must for Food Lovers

 In Portugal, seasonal eating isn’t just a foodie trend or wellness fad; it’s an integral part of the country’s cuisine and culinary culture.
-Around a third of its land is used for agriculture, producing everything from almonds and beans to peaches and persimmons.
-All of these ingredients are incorporated into classic dishes, many of which are traditionally tied to certain times of year.
+About a third of its land supports agriculture, producing everything from almonds and beans to peaches and persimmons.
+Cooks incorporate all these ingredients into classic dishes.
+Many of these are traditionally tied to certain times of year.

-Eating seasonally in Portugal means that your food will be not only fresher, but also more flavorful, sustainable, and authentic.
-We’ve created this guide to help you figure out which produce and dishes to try, according to both the time of year and the region you’re visiting.
+Eating seasonally in Portugal ensures your food is fresher, more flavorful, sustainable, and authentic.
+Use this guide to figure out which produce and dishes to try, according to both the time of year and the region you’re visiting.

-Before we dive in, a quick note: the list of fruits, vegetables, and other locally sourced foods in Portugal is incredibly long.
-With that in mind, we’ll focus on a few of the most notable products associated with different seasons and regions, plus specific recipes that highlight them.
-Keep in mind that some of these foods are available in other seasons and parts of the country as well.
+Before we dive in, here’s a quick note: the list of fruits, vegetables, and other locally sourced foods in Portugal is incredibly long.
+We’ll focus on a few of the most notable products associated with different seasons and regions.
+We’ll also share specific recipes that highlight them.
+Some of these foods are available in other seasons and parts of the country as well.

 People eating seasonally in Portugal.